juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ## Things that do not work (or could work better) with LaTeXML

+### Footnoes

+I understand that footnotes do not work at all in epub (but do work in html).
+It is recommended to avoid them completely.

 ### \mathcal vs \mathscr

-There is not support to differentiate between \mathscr and \mathcal so it is recommended you only use \mathscr [https://github.com/brucemiller/LaTeXML/pull/2244](https://github.com/brucemiller/LaTeXML/pull/2244)
+There is not support to differentiate between \mathscr and \mathcal.
+This is being worked on [https://github.com/brucemiller/LaTeXML/pull/2244](https://github.com/brucemiller/LaTeXML/pull/2244).
+I recommend that you only use one of these throughout.
+If you do have to use both I strongly recommend not using both \mathscr{A} and \mathcal{A} in the same document (it seems that the consensus is that these two are stylistic variants of the same letter)

 ### Author field in epub